-Real estate investors are in a competitive market with limited sellers, buyers, and lots of others who are competing for those same assets.
+Real estate investors are in a competitive market with limited sellers, buyers, and many others competing for those same assets.
 Real estate wholesalers are especially competitive.
 They are competing for both buyers and sellers.
-Today, most people start a search online when they are looking for a solution.
-Your real estate investing website is a key part of being online when a potential seller searches for you.
+Today, most people start searching online when looking for a solution.
+Your real estate investing website is key to being online when a potential seller searches for you.
 Just having a website isn’t enough.
-You need a digital marketing strategy to ensure that people can find your site and your business.
+You need a digital marketing strategy to ensure people can find your site and your business.
 Part of this includes claiming your Google My Business listing.

 Search engine optimization is part of the strategy of ensuring that you can be found.
 This involves strategies that we’ve talked about (and will keep talking about) to help get found by Google and other search engines.
 There’s a lot of competition out there, but one benefit you have is that you are a local business.
 Local businesses have their own SEO strategies that they can follow.
 You can also tell Google directly about your business, through Google My Business.

 Google My Business shows those little boxes on the search engine results you sometimes see when searching for something.
 This means that in addition to showing up in the search results, this gives you another chance to show up.
 You create this listing by claiming your business with Google.
 There are some optimization strategies that you can also apply.
 These increase your chances of showing up a bit more and can help attract people to your site.

 Why Building Your Google My Business Listing Matters

 Google My Business is a listing on Google of your business, contact information, reviews, posts, and more depending on how well you optimize your listing.
 Just like with your website, you want to consider the purpose of your listing.

 Here are some of the questions to ask yourself: